Tax alert

 Updated: June 21, 2024

 Donating to charitable causes is rewarding for many Canadians—but there are important tax implications that need to be considered.
 One of these considerations is how recent changes to the federal alternative minimum tax (AMT) could impact the donation decisions of certain taxpayers.
-High-income taxpayers that make large donations of cash or qualifying securities (e.g., public company shares) may have unintended tax consequences, under recent changes changes to the AMT rules.
+High-income taxpayers that make large donations of cash or qualifying securities (e.g., public company shares) may have unintended tax consequences, under recent changes to the AMT rules.

 Specifically, a taxpayer can only deduct 80% of the donation tax credit to reduce any AMT payable.
 Furthermore, taxpayers would have to include 30% of capital gains on donated shares to registered charities in income for AMT purposes (increased from nil under the previous rules).